AI Lead Scoring

 What scoring delivers in the first 90 days

-Neither of these results required a new CRM, a larger team, or more marketing spend.
-They required knowing which leads to call first.
+Neither of these results requires a new CRM, a larger team, or more marketing spend.
+They require knowing which leads to call first.

 06